 Chief Executive Officer, Space Foundation

-As CEO of Space Foundation, Tom Zelibor leads the world’s premier nonprofit advocate organization, founded in 1983, for the global space ecosystem.
-The Foundation’s mission is to be the preeminent advocate and gateway for lifelong education, trusted information and seamless collaboration for all people and organizations engaging in space exploration and space-inspired industries.
+As the CEO of Space Foundation, Heather Pringle is leading the world’s premier nonprofit advocate organization for the global space ecosystem.
+Founded in 1983, Space Foundation’s mission is to be the preeminent gateway for trusted information, lifelong education, and seamless collaboration for all people and organizations inspired by space, engaging in space exploration and growing space-to-Earth adjacent industries.